-- i) Certificate of Secondary Education with at least 4 passes with a minimum of D in mathematics - ii) Basic Certificate in Business Administration (NTA Level 4) with - iii) Certificate in Business Administration (NTA level 5 or other business-related field from any recognized institution OR - iv) Advance certificate of secondary Education with at least one principal pass or three subsidiaries - v) Professional Technician Level II Certificate with not less than four passes at O level.
-Passes in Religious and General Studies are not Counted
+- i) Certificate of Secondary Education with at least 4 passes with a minimum of D in mathematics - ii) Basic Certificate in Business Administration (NTA Level 4) with - iii) Certificate in Business Administration (NTA level 5 or other business-related field from any recognized institution OR - iv) Advance certificate of secondary Education with at least one principle pass or three subsidiaries - v) Professional Technician Level II Certificate with not less than four passes at Olevel.
+Passes in Religious and General Studies are not counted v) Professional Technician Level II Certificate with not less than four passes at O level.
+Passes in Religious and General Studies are not counted